 If you are a fan of the long-running British BBC series “Doctor Who“, you’re very familiar with how the “Doctor” has changed throughout the years into a different physical form and acts differently, but is still the same stream of ‘consciousness’.

-He is a completely different person each time shaped by new actions, thoughts, and impressions, but has a somewhat greater understanding of his past “lives”.
-While he is a fictional alien in the TV series, we can gleam from this story that he encounters a fictional form of ‘rebirth’ where he transforms into a new, and different person.
-Yet the actions of his prior “lives” are part of who he is, and follow him wherever he goes (and like Karma, these seeds grow and bloom dependent on causes and conditions he encounters).
-Please take this example simply as fun or with a grain of salt, since the Dr. Who series is pure fiction, and is not intended to be rooted in reality or even Buddhism.
+He is a completely different person each time shaped by new actions, thoughts, and impressions, but has a greater understanding of his past “lives”.
+While he is a fictional alien in the TV series, we can glean from this story that he encounters a fictional form of ‘rebirth’ where he transforms into a new, and different person.
+Yet the actions of his prior “lives” are part of who he is and follow him wherever he goes (and like Karma, these seeds grow and bloom dependent on causes and conditions he encounters).
+Please take this example simply as fun or with a grain of salt, since the Dr. Who series is pure fiction and is not intended to be rooted in reality or even Buddhism.

 Even the Daleks could not understand “who” he was in one episode 😉 Good for them!